 2. Duct-Tape Skis

-This game is all about using communication in smaller groups.
+This team bonding game is all about using communication in smaller groups.
 You’ll need some duct tape, objects to move (that will make sense in a second), some buckets/baskets, and (most importantly!) your team.

 The rules are simple: split into groups of 8 or more– 10 works best.
 Scatter objects between two sides of a basketball court or large room.
 Give each group two rolls of duct tape.
 Using the duct tape, each group must connect their feet together (ankle and below).